gcharang/nspv-rpc-js/README.md

 });
 ```

-Calling the `init` function with no arguments is equivalent to passing the argument `{name: 'komodo'}`
+Calling the `init` function with no arguments is equivalent to passing the argument `{name: "komodo"}`

 ```js
 rpc.init();